 Finding and Filtering Water

 It is well known and mentioned repeatedly on The Village Prepper, you can only survive three days without water, less if you are extremely active or in a dry climate.
-If you are without water for a couple days, you can become incapacitated and finding water at that point could be impossible.
+If you are without water for a couple of days, you can become incapacitated, and finding water at that point could be impossible.

 Dehydration can cause you to make mistakes you wouldn’t normally make.
 Finding water should be on the top of your list so find it quick and don’t let it get to a dangerous point.